loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    A funny story from Plone Conference 2013 in Brasil
+    A funny story from Plone Conference 2013 in Brazil

-    Several officials of the Brasilian government attended the opening of the conference.
+    Several officials of the Brazilian government attended the opening of the conference.

     In the evenings, in the parking lot of the trainers' hotel a grill and meat on a stick became the most attractive meeting spot of the whole conference